abpframework/abp/docs/en/Distributed-Locking.md

 # Distributed Locking
-Distributed locking is very useful to manage many processes that request the same object.
+Distributed locking is very useful to manage many applications that trying to access the same resource.
+The main purpose is to allow only one of many applications to access the same resource at the same time.
-In a normal case, accessing the same object from different applications can corrupt the value of resources.
+Otherwise accessing the same object from various applications may corrupt the value of resources.
-In terms of accuracy, we may need to protect the value that's why a lock will be necessary.
+On this occasion, distributed locking protects the correct value throughout the applications.

 > To use in ABP, you should download the below NuGet package or can open any command apps and run the below command.
 ````powershell